guruc-134/guruc-134/README.md

 ## about me 🙋🏻‍♂️:
 I'm a student of Computer Science in [Gitam University](https://www.gitam.edu/).
-- Im a Core Team Member of 👨‍💻[DSC Gitam](https://github.com/dsc-gitam)
+- I'm a Core Team Member of 👨‍💻[DSC Gitam](https://github.com/dsc-gitam)
 - Member of Google Developers Group Vizag (GDG Vizag)
-- Im a problem setter and organiser for HACK 101 - (hackathon conducted by DSC GITAM)
+- I'm a problem setter and organiser for HACK 101 - (hackathon conducted by DSC GITAM)
 - 🔭 I’m currently working on ...
     Competitive Programming | DSA | Developing Skills in Programming Languages
 - 🔗 I’m looking to collaborate on ...